dhutapratama/docs/queues.md

 <a name="job-chaining"></a>
 ### Job Chaining

 Job chaining allows you to specify a list of queued jobs that should be run in sequence after the primary job has executed successfully.
 If one job in the sequence fails, the rest of the jobs will not be run.
 To execute a queued job chain, you may use the `chain` method provided by the `Bus` facade.
-Laravel's command bus is a lower level component that queued job dispatching is built on top of:
+Lets's command bus is a lower level component that queued job dispatching is built on top of:

     use App\Jobs\OptimizePodcast;
     use App\Jobs\ProcessPodcast;